govuk-one-login/account-components/solutions/integration-tests/README.md

 npm run test:update-snapshots
 ```

-Before running the tests these commands will start the frontend and stubs servers, and also start the test server in which the browsers will run.
+Before running the tests these commands will start the test server in which the browsers will run (when `PRE_OR_POST_DEPLOY` is `pre`), and if `TEST_ENVIRONMENT` is `local` they will also start the necessary local servers.
 These servers are also stopped once the tests have run.
 Starting the servers can take some time.
 If you’re writing or updating tests and will need to frequently run them whilst doing so then prefer starting the servers manually:

 To run the frontend: